Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Open Challenges

-\textbf{Privacy leakage and protection:} Although HFSL and HSFL can provide a higher level of privacy protection as compared with SL and FL, privacy leakages are still inevitable even when all the participants (i.e., clients or edge servers) are semi-honest (i.e., \textit{honest-but-curious})\cite{Sp-book}.
-For example, each participant can receive one or multiple model segments from other participants in HSFL.
-As the training proceeds, each participant eventually has access to a complete model, which makes HSFL facing the same risk of privacy leakage due to model attacks (e.g., membership inference attacks, model inversion attacks) as FL.
-Although the complete model is not available to the clients in HFSL, data features and gradient information need to be exchanged frequently and directly, making the risk of privacy leakage during the communication process much higher.
-Some existing techniques such as differential privacy and homomorphic encryption can alleviate the above-mentioned privacy leakage risk to a certain extent, the corresponding high computational complexity and model performance degradation may fail to bring satisfactory results.
-Therefore, it is still challenging to design algorithms with both low computational complexity and guaranteed model accuracy to achieve lower privacy leakage risk, by combining the features of HSFL/HSFL (e.g., dynamic model partitioning and aggregation strategies).
+\textbf{Privacy leakage and protection:} Despite the enhanced privacy protection offered by HFSL and HSFL in comparison to SL and FL, privacy breaches remain inevitable even when all participants (i.e., clients or edge servers) are semi-honest (i.e., \textit{honest-but-curious})\cite{Sp-book}.
+In HSFL, for instance, each participant can receive one or multiple model segments from other participants.
+As training progresses, each participant eventually gains access to a complete model, exposing HSFL to the same risk of privacy breaches associated with model attacks (e.g., membership inference attacks and model inversion attacks) as FL.
+In the case of HFSL, although the complete model is not accessible to clients, frequent and direct exchange of data features and gradient information during communication significantly heightens the risk of privacy breaches.
+While certain existing techniques, such as differential privacy and homomorphic encryption, can mitigate the aforementioned privacy risks to some extent, the associated high computational complexity and potential model performance degradation may not yield satisfactory results.
+Consequently, designing algorithms with both low computational complexity and guaranteed model accuracy to achieve reduced privacy risks remains a formidable challenge, especially when combining the features of HSFL and HFSL, such as dynamic model partitioning and aggregation strategies.

-\textbf{Incentive mechanism design:} Although many existing works have investigated incentive mechanisms for FL/SL-based services, the problem can become much more complicated when considering HSFL and HFSL.
-For example, the granularity of services in HSFL/HFSL (regarding model segment/layer level) provided by each client can be smaller, while involving more cooperations among clients.
-Specifically, problems such as reward transfer among different clients and the secondary distribution of internal reward in client clusters under HSFL/HFSL should be well concerned.
+\textbf{Incentive mechanism design:} While many existing works have examined incentive mechanism designs for FL/SL-based services, the complexity increases when considering HSFL and HFSL.
+In HSFL/HFSL, the granularity of services (e.g., at the model segment/layer level) provided by each client can be finer, requiring increased cooperation among clients.
+This introduces challenges like reward transfer among different clients and the secondary distribution of internal rewards within client clusters, which are important areas of concern in HSFL and HFSL.